railwayapp/docs/src/pages/reference/starters.md

 width={973} height={562} quality={80} />

 You can see all of your templates that you created within your [Account's Templates page](https://railway.app/account/templates).
 You can edit your Template at any time.

+## Deploy a Certain Commit

+Upon successful deployment of any service within a project linked to a template, we create a version of that service that contains the `commitSha` of the commit and the title of that commit that was deployed as the content.

+This version becomes selectable within the starter deploy UI for users to choose.
+If users need to use an older or experimental version of your starter deployed?
+A dropdown is present giving your users control on what version to deploy.